 - Tracks minor expenses like postage, stationery, and travel.

-- Managed by a petty cashier under the imprest system.
+- Managed by a petty cashier under the impress system.

 Format of a Cash Book